Solutions with pure radiation and gyratons in 3D massive gravity theories: Kundt Gyratons in TMG NMG

 and the functions are constrained by the following equations

-The first equation determines the metric function $c_5$ and the others provide a connection between profile functions and metric functions $c_3$ and $c_4$.
-Unlike 3D GR and TMG case, the equations depend on the cosmological constant.
-In the special case, ${c_5=c_4=0}$ which leads to $\Lambda_0=0$, the equation with massless particle sources was solved in \cite{Edelstein:2016nml}.
+These equations provide a connection between profile functions and metric functions $c_3$ and $c_4$.
+Unlike the 3D GR and TMG cases, the equations depend on the cosmological constant.
 Some explicit solutions can be constructed using \eqref{type3pp}.
-For the sake of simplicity, let us consider the vacuum case and $c_4=c_4(x)$, $\Lambda_0=-m^2$ (the bound \eqref{eq:Lambdapm} is saturated ) which leads to $c_5=-2\sigma m^2$.
+For the sake of simplicity, let us consider the vacuum case.
 In this case, the solution can be found as